-Spina bifida is a birth defect which occurs when a baby's spine does not develop properly, leaving a gap in the spine.
-As a result the spinal cord and the nerves that branch out of it may be damaged.
+Spina bifida is a birth defect which occurs when a baby's spine does not develop properly.
 It is a lifelong condition.

 Expectant parents may be able to find out if their baby has spina bifida by taking prenatal tests.